 Allt na Clèite Old Bridge

-These last few miles to Melvich had actually been quite significantly realigned, once again cutting through the sinuous curves of the old alignment like the central bar of a dollar sign.
+These last few miles to Melvich had actually been quite significantly realigned, the 2007 improvements cutting through the sinuous curves of the old alignment like the central bar of a dollar sign.
 Sadly, most of the old road was both boggy and overgrown, though occasionally, I’d see well-paved sections that made me wish I was on them.

 Almost immediately after passing the Allt na Clèite bridge, I also passed a sign welcoming me to Melvich (A’ Mhealbhaich).
 Moments later, I crested a low hill and could see the bay from which it takes its name (via Old Norse melr vík, ‘sand dune bay’).